gabrielcocenza/opensearch-operator/CONTRIBUTING.md

 <!-- TEMPLATE-TODO: Update the description with the name of charm-->

-Canonical welcomes contributions to the Charmed Template Operator.
+Canonical welcomes contributions to the Charmed OpenSearch Operator.
 Please check out our [contributor agreement](https://ubuntu.com/legal/contributors) if you're interested in contributing to the solution.